The Hacker Who Reached Out to a Food Delivery Startup First

 The Vulnerability

 An attacker could provide a URL like http://169.254.169.254/ (AWS metadata service) or internal network addresses.
-Our server would make the request and return the response, essentially becoming a proxy for accessing things it shouldn't.
+The server would make the request and return the response, essentially becoming a proxy for accessing things it shouldn't.

 With this vulnerability, an attacker could potentially: